NomicFoundation/hardhat/docs/hardhat-network/README.md

 In a local environment forked from mainnet, you can execute transactions to invoke mainnet-deployed contracts, or interact with the network in any other way that you would with mainnet.
 In addition, you can do anything that supported by a non-forked Hardhat Network: see console logs, get stack traces, or use the default accounts to deploy new contracts.

-In actuality, Hardhat Network can be used to fork **any** network, not just mainnet.
+More generally, Hardhat Network can be used to fork **any** network, not just mainnet.
 Even further, Hardhat Network can be used to fork **any EVM-compatible blockchain**, not just Ethereum.

 There are other things you can do with a forked Hardhat Network.
 Check [our guide](../guides/mainnet-forking.md) to learn more. <!-- TODO: move that guide to docs/hardhat-network/guides/mainnet-forking.md -->